Mohdmaazekram/Machine-Learning-Project/README.md

 Step For Build This Model :-

-  Step 1 : Load the Data Into the System.n\
+  Step 1 : Load the Data Into the System.\n
-  Step 2 : Analyzed and Cleaned the Data Ensure That it Was Suitable For Further Processing or Not.
-  Step 3 : Performing Exploratory Data Analysis (EDA) Process.
-  Step 4 : Train and Test the Data.
+  Step 2 : Analyzed and Cleaned the Data Ensure That it Was Suitable For Further Processing or Not.\n Step 3 : Performing Exploratory Data Analysis (EDA) Process.\n Step 4 : Train and Test the Data.\n
-  Step 5 : Tuning The Parameters.
+  Step 5 : Tuning The Parameters.\n
-  Step 6 : Predict and Check Accuarcy Score.
+  Step 6 : Predict and Check Accuarcy Score.\n
-  Step 7 : Handel Overfitting & Underfitting.
+  Step 7 : Handel Overfitting & Underfitting.\n

 After Performing This Above Steps .
 It Was Found That Both Decision Tree and Random Forest Models had the Best Accuracy Scores and Good Prediction Capabilities.